DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Salaried trainees

-Salaried trainees who have started their training courses can now [apply for the international relocation payment](https://get-a-teacher-relocation-payment.education.gov.uk/).
+Salaried trainees who have started their training courses can now [apply for the international relocation payment (IRP)](https://get-a-teacher-relocation-payment.education.gov.uk/).
 Applications are open between 4 September 2023 and 31 October 2023.
 If you are eligible, you should receive the money by 31 January 2024.

 If you miss this deadline, to remain eligible for the IRP you must apply at the next opportunity after the start of your training course.
 Applications for salaried trainees will re-open between January 2024 and February 2024.